rishitkam/capstone-project/README.md

 ## Reason for picking up this project

 I picked this project because it’s something that actually solves a real problem — nobody reads privacy policies, and most of them hide shady data collection or confusing wording.
 Instead of pretending to read 20 pages of legal text, this tool can instantly show the important parts, highlight risks, and tell you what’s going on in a simple way.

+This project lines up with everything we learned in this course.
+The core of the Privacy Policy Analyzer is about taking unstructured, messy legal text and turning it into clean, structured information which directly uses prompting, JSON structured outputs, and controlled generation.
+The policy text is chunked and embedded so we can run semantic search and retrieval, which covers RAG, embeddings, chunking, and retrieval concepts we studied.
+Each stage of the pipeline works like a node in a LangGraph-style workflow, passing state forward step by step, exactly like the “nodes, state, graph” idea from class.
+The analyzer also uses tool like components such as a “risk classifier,” “permissions extractor,” or “summary generator,”.
+We can store user privacy preferences (for example, how sensitive they are about location or camera access), which naturally demonstrates stateful memory.
+The debugging and tracing ideas from LangSmith also apply cleanly here because the pipeline is easy to inspect and track.
+Basically, every major concept — prompting, structured output, semantic search, embeddings, RAG, tool-calling, node-based workflow, state, memory, evaluation — fits neatly into this one project.

 ## Plan